 When should you follow up with a headhunter?

 Remember what they told you!
 Most likely during your first contact with a headhunter they will explain why you’ve been contacted, and they will give a timeframe to indicate when you might expect a callback or update.
 Follow that timeline and try not to jump the gun to contact them asking for any new information.
 That said of course, you should circle back within a few days or a week to ask if you are still in the race, and see if you can provide more any information about your qualification which could be helpful.
-You might have answers to questions which improve your chances of getting in the door.
-Resumes and interviews don’t always immediately lend themselves to the information which could be helpful to landing you a great job.
+You might have answers to questions that improve your chances of getting in the door.
+Resumes and interviews don’t always immediately lend themselves to the information which could be helpful in landing you a great job.

 Why recruiters are bad for your career?

 Recruiters are great for your career actually!
 A recruiter may call out of the blue to ask if you might consider changing jobs, and you should certainly hear what they have to say.
 Just because you are not actively looking for a new position does not mean that you might not make a change.
 Sometimes opportunity knocks when you least expect it.
 Most people owe it to themselves to peaking inside the door if there’s an opportunity that has potential.